The Hollow Hills: Plot summary

 Inspired by a dream which he believes prophetic, Merlin finds the sword in a deserted temple of Mithras.
 There, Merlin becomes a hermit in an obscure shrine, providing healing to the injured and advice to the insecure.
 Later, Merlin becomes Arthur's tutor and that of two other boys: Arthur's foster-brother Cei and his friend Bedwyr.
 One day, Arthur discovers the sword of Maximus — his ancestor and Merlin's — hidden in a cave on an island in the centre of a lake, and names it Caliburn.
-Later he wins his first battle in a decisive victory against invading Saxons; whereupon his parentage is revealed and he is proclaimed the heir to Uther Pendragon.
+Later he wins his first battle in a decisive victory against invading Saxons; thereupon his parentage is revealed and he is proclaimed the heir to Uther Pendragon.
 Shortly before he learns his identity, he unknowingly commits incest with his half-sister Morgause, and thus sires Mordred.
 When challenged to prove his birthright, he reveals Caliburn to the assembled kings.